benschaf/waste-schedule/README.md

 - Make any necessary migrations: `python3 manage.py makemigrations`
 - Migrate the data to the database: `python3 manage.py migrate`
 - Create a superuser: `python3 manage.py createsuperuser`
-!!!!
-CREATE FIXTURES
-- Load fixtures (if applicable): `python3 manage.py loaddata file-name.json` (repeat for each file)
+- Load fixtures: `python3 manage.py loaddata db2.json` (note that one of the users in the fixture is a superuser)
 - Everything should be ready now, so run the Django app again: `python3 manage.py runserver`

 #### Cloning